 - On treatment days make sure that all skin is covered by wearing long sleeved clothing, gloves, and enclosed shoes.
 You also need a wide brimmed hat to protect your face and head

 Psoralen may make you feel sick for a few hours after you take it.
 You may feel less sick if you eat little and often during that time.

 You may have itchy skin for a few days after PUVA treatment.
 Using non perfumed moisturisers after the treatment can help.
 Check with your treatment team before using any creams or lotions.
 Some products can make the skin more sensitive.

 If you are pregnant

 Doctors think that psoralen could cause birth defects, so you must not have PUVA treatment if you are pregnant.
 And you should use reliable contraception throughout your course of treatment if there is any chance you could become pregnant.
 Talk to your doctor or nurse about contraception before starting treatment.

-The long term side effects of PUVA include ageing of the skin, skin darkening, and an increased risk of skin cancer.
-All treatments have some side effects.
+The long term side effects of PUVA include ageing of the skin, skin darkening, and an increased risk of other types of skin cancer.
+The skin cancer risk is higher in fair skin and after multiple treatment courses.
 Your doctors will discuss the side effects of the treatment with you.
 You will need to look at both the risks and the benefits before having the treatment.